 If you only experience brief, infrequent outages, a smaller solution might suffice.
 But for the multi-day blackouts that can happen in our region, the extended runtime of a standby generator is unmatched.
 It can run for as long as it has a fuel supply, giving you the confidence that your home will remain safe and comfortable no matter what’s happening outside.

-Factor in Environmental and Neighborhood Rules
+Check Your Local and Neighborhood Rules

 Finally, consider your property and your neighborhood.
 Standby generators run on natural gas or propane and do produce noise and emissions.
 While modern Generac models are designed to be as quiet and efficient as possible, they are still machines.
 It’s important to be aware of this, especially if you live close to your neighbors or have a strict homeowners’ association (HOA).